DannyBen/docker-snapcrawl/README.md

     $ docker pull dannyben/snapcrawl

-Check that it is working properly?:
+Check that it is working properly:

     $ docker run --rm -it dannyben/snapcrawl --help